isomerpages/moe-pasirrissec/_cca/Co Curricular Activities.md

 Students will be graded according to the LEAPs 2.0 system.

+Click on the link for more information on [LEAPs 2.0](https://www.moe.gov.sg/education-in-sg/our-programmes/cca/leaps2-0) for secondary school students.

 ### CCA Participation

 All students must enrolled in a CCA throughout their secondary education.
 Points will be awarded for participation only when attendance rate is above 75%.
 Students with poor CCA attendance (less than 75%) will be given a conduct grade of fair and their CCA points will not be computed for the year.